 If you want to speed up the composting process, you should turn and mix your compost regularly (more often when you start the compost and less frequently when the content gets older).

 There’s no written rule about how often you should mix your compost.
-Some people turn a pile once at every few days, while other people just mix it once every few weeks or once a month.
+Some people turn a pile once every few days, while other people just mix it once every few weeks or once a month.

 I’d say that turning a pile once every two weeks it’s just enough.
 If you want to speed up the process though, you can probably do that more often.